mei-friend/mei-friend.github.io/_docs/basic/inserting.md

 layout: page
 ---

+<script src="../../assets/js/icons.js">></script>

 # Insert menu

 There are two ways to insert elements into your MEI-file: Either by typing directly MEI encoding in the editor panel (supported by code completion, see [validation]({{ site.baseurl }}/docs/basic/validation)) or by using the insert functions listed in the `Insert` menu item (or rather through the corresponding [keyboard shortcuts]({{ site.baseurl }}/cheatsheet)) in the notation panel.

 Using the editor panel you can simply edit the encoding, changing attribute values or adding new elements.
 Typical text editing functions are available that you can find under [Code]({{ site.baseurl }}/docs/basic/editing) in the menu bar such as `Undo`, `Search` or `Indent selection`.

 Using the `Insert` menu functions in the menu bar (or shortcuts) to add elements is an efficient way to insert new elements.
 Some inserting functions comprise high-level code manipulation, such as inserting an octave element, where all referenced elements will be manipulated at the same time.

 <!-- If you copy elements be mindful to change the `@xml:id` so there aren't multiple elements with the same `@xml:id`. -->

 ## Selecting elements

 If you edit directly in the notation panel you can also select multiple elements and make changes for more than one element at once.
 To make it easier to select slurs or less tedious to click on articulation elements like staccato dots or accents you can enable [drag-select]({{ site.baseurl }}/docs/basic/settings/#drag-select): Go to `settings -> mei-friend` and enable `select slurs` and `select placement elements` under `drag select`.
 Holding `CTRL` (`CMD` under macOS) while leftclicking, selecting multiple elements is possible.
 To click-select the entire chord element, hold `ALT` while clicking on a note insied a chord.

 <figure class="figure">
     <div class="figure-title">Fig.&thinsp;1: Drag select.</div>